prasenjit/prasenjit.github.io/_posts/2017-01-04-salami-method.md

 - **The DRY principle**: Sharing as much code as possible between platforms, avoids duplication and reimplementation.
 - **Single Responsibility and Testability**: Each layer has its own single purpose and can be debugged and tested independently.
 - **Consistency**: Business logic remains isolated in the deepest layers and is shared among all target platforms.
-This ensure consistent behavior across platforms.
+This ensures consistent behavior across platforms.
 - **New Platforms**: Code is future ready for targeting new platforms.
 - **Developer Skills**: Leverage skills of different developers independently at relevant parts of the code.
 No mixing of concerns.
 - **Refactoring**: Well separated concerns allow for easier refactoring.

+We identify the following conceptual layers:

 ![img](../../assets/salami_method.svg)

 Often you will find that not all of these layers make sense as distinct code layers.
 In some situations it may be more practical to merge two layers into a single layer - *thicker slices*, if you will.
-Similarly, some platform may not require all the layers described here.
+Similarly, some platforms may not require all the layers described here.
 For example, C++ code can be integrated into iOS and Objective-C code more painlessly than e.g. creating an Android JNI.
 On these platforms the top layers can be left unused.

 Even when not actually implementing all these layers as separate code, it is important to realize that they might still be conceptually in the code.